When it comes to geodes, there are many beautiful geode types you can get access to.

 The first type of geode is the Amethyst geode cave.

-Typically these are commonly found in a few locations around the world with Brazil being the main one, but you will also find Amethyst geode caves, reasonably plentiful in Uruguay too.
+Typically these are commonly found in a few locations around the world with Brazil being the main one, but you will also find Amethyst geode caves plentiful in Uruguay.

 What you'll note with Uruguayan ones is the cluster points are a lot smaller, and the purple is a lot deeper.

-The beautifully polished agate adds to the appeal of this geode type.
+The beautifully polished agate adds to the appeal of this beautiful crystal.

 One fascinating and slightly rare type of geode is the amethyst geode pairs.

-Quite incredibly, these are one large amethyst geode cave that the excavators have deemed big enough and worthy enough to cut in half.
+Quite incredibly, these are one large cave that the excavators have deemed big enough and worthy enough to cut in half.
 This creates the pair.

 The thing is, not all geodes can be cut in half to create the pair.